 Benchmark Tasks

 At present, outbreak detection algorithms are commonly parametrized and benchmarked on small sets of data or on simulations.
 These simulations are very simplistic representations of outbreaks, which capture only few aspects and often reduce benchmarking to the task of detecting elevated case count levels.
-By creating solutions for using real outbreak data from mandatory surveillance system, e.g. by “sending the algorithm to the place of the data”, algorithms could be benchmarked on the actual task of detecting real world outbreak events.
+By creating solutions for using real outbreak data from mandatory surveillance system, e.g., by “sending the algorithm to the place of the data”, algorithms could be benchmarked on the actual task of detecting real world outbreak events.

 The topic of outbreak detection is of national and international concern.
 The development of most detection algorithms is, however, naturally executed on national level.
 Thereby, each country relies on individual national disease surveillance systems.